Moonquakes757/react-movies-labs2/README.md

 + /movies/popular - shows a list of popular movies based on TMDB's popular criteria.
 + /movies/watchlist - displays a list of movies added to the user's watchlist.
 + /movieDetails/cast - shows the movie credits drawer.
++ /movieDetails/recommendations - shows the recommended movies drawer.
++ cast/movieDetails - go back to the movie details page.
++ recommendationsList/movieDetails - go back to the movie details page.

 ## Independent learning (If relevant).